ZakWebb/MultispeakerTTS/README.md

 # MultispeakerTTS

 This is an attempt to make a multispeaker TTS system with the ability to create random voices.
 I'm still catching up to the state of the art, so things are currently in flux.
+The current plan is to implement a version of CosyVoice 1.

+I'll admit, I like the idea of also using an Acoustic encoder in addition to a semantic encoder, similar to the Higgs Audio stuff.

+I really like DiTAR, in which they combine generative modeling and an autoregressive model.
+I might instead try to implement something like this instead of CosyVoice.
+I don't think the methods are completely incompatible, but I think it would be easier to modify DiTAR to add CosyVoice stuff than the other way around.
+The only problem is that it doesn't look like there's a version of it online.
+Oh well, that's kind of what I want.